March 2024

 During a serious illness of the treasurer, the books and papers and other valuable articles in his/her keeping, which belong to the congregation, shall be taken into custody by any person whom the Church Council may appoint for this purpose.

-The Board of Elders shall consist of at least three members or one Elder per one hundred communicant members.
+The Elders shall consist of at least three members or one Elder per eighty (80) communicant members.

-The Board of Elders will elect a chairman and a secretary from amongst themselves annually.
+Elders will elect a chairman, treasurer, and a secretary from amongst themselves annually.
 The Chairman shall represent or appoint a representative to attend church council meetings.

 The duties of the Elders shall be: